-Barbara Buus began working for Board Member Runner in November 2011 at the Southern California office.
+Barbara Buus began working for Vice Chair Runner in November 2011 at the Southern California office.
 Barbara helps constituents resolve both individual and business tax problems.

 Previously, Barbara worked for the Automobile Club of Southern California for 38 years.
 She filled a variety of positions involving research and administrative duties relating to customer's requests.
 She has also assisted in several of campaigns over the years, ranging from local mayor and judge campaigns, to state assembly and state senate campaigns.

 Born in Whittier, California, Barbara now resides in Lancaster with her husband of 35 years, Douglas.
 They have two adult children, Adam and Trena, and son-in-law, Waseem.
 Barbara was chosen as a 2014 Honorary Commander at Edwards Air Force Base for the 445th Flight Test Operations.
 Outside of the office, Barbara leads a women's Bible study and enjoys quilting.